-- ► The number, location, species, health, and sizes of all trees to be trimmed; have their roots affected; or to be removed, relocated, and/or replaced.
-This information will also be provided on a map/design drawing to be included in the in the project plans. - Planting techniques, necessary maintenance regime, success criteria, and a monitoring program for all trees planted on, or retained on the project site. - DGS will ensure implementation of the tree relocation/removal/replacement plan during project construction and operation.
+- ► The number, location, species, health, and sizes of all trees to be trimmed; have their roots affected; or to be removed, relocated, and/or replaced will be identified.
+This information will also be provided on a map/design drawing to be included in the in the project plans. - ▶ Planting techniques, necessary maintenance regime, success criteria, and a monitoring program for all trees planted on, or retained on the project site will be described. - DGS will ensure implementation of the tree removal, protection, replanting, and replacement plan during project construction and operation.